Apostle Nathanael: How to Recognize Jesus Luke 6:12-16

 2 Peter 2:1 But there were false prophets also among the people, even as there shall be FALSE TEACHERS AMONG YOU, who privily shall bring in damnable heresies, even denying the Lord that bought them, and bring upon themselves swift destruction.

-What’s also interesting to me is many people think they know the scriptures because that’s what someone taught them, but when shown truth which contradicts the false teachings they believe, they refuse the truth and hold to their false doctrines.
-I actually had a man tell me one day when I showed him undisputable truth straight out of the Bible, “I see that, but I don’t receive that.”
+What’s also interesting to me is that many people think they know the scriptures because that’s what someone taught them, but when truth is shown that contradicts the false teachings they believe, they refuse the truth and hold to their false doctrines.
+A man told me one day when I showed him undisputable truth straight out of the Bible, “I see that, but I don’t receive that.”
 I can’t tell you the times similar situations have happened to me.
 Truth frequently does not align with how we’ve been taught and how we have it figured out.
 This is what happened to Nathanael, but Nathanael went to see.

 (NIV) John 1:47 When Jesus saw Nathanael approaching, he said of him, “Here is a TRUE ISRAELITE, in whom there is NOTHING FALSE.”